 Applicants who have undertaken any coursework outside of the United States, including French Canadian institutions, must submit their transcripts for evaluation to World Education Services (WES).
-In preparation for CASPA, a course-by-course evaluation is required, and all course work must be designated
+In preparation for CASPA, a course-by-course evaluation is required, and all course work must be designated as undergraduate, graduate, or professional.
+Western University of Health Sciences will only honor evaluations from the above service.
+The evaluation must be submitted to CASPA and include a calculation of the cumulative/overall GPA.

 Once the applicant's file is reviewed, the applicant may be granted an on-campus interview.
 NOTE: While COVID-19 restrictions are in place, interviews will take place virtually.
 During the interview process, the applicant meets individually with interview teams, which may consist of the PA Program Director, PA faculty, University faculty, University administration, students, PA alumni, and community PAs.
-Each interview team will ask the applicant questions regarding academics, personal preparedness, self-awareness, integrity, and commitment to the PA program and the PA profession.
+Each interview team will ask the applicant questions regarding academics, personal preparedness, selfawareness, integrity, and commitment to the PA program and the PA profession.
 Interviewees are rated on a standard evaluation form relative to each of these variables.
 At the conclusion of the interviews, the evaluation forms are reviewed by the PA Admissions Committee representatives, which decides to admit, deny admission, or place the applicant in an alternate pool.
 An applicant previously in the alternate pool must reapply for admission into the PA Program.
-The WesternU PA program does not accept transfer students, nor is admission to the program deferrable.
+The WesternU PA program does not accept transfer students.
+The PA Program generally does not allow a candidate to defer their initial enrollment to a later term.
+Notwithstanding, in extenuating circumstances, the PA Program may offer the option of deferment to an entire admitted cohort.
 Decisions of the PA Admissions Committee regarding the admission of applicants to the Master of Science in Physician Assistant Studies program are final.
 Candidates accepted to WesternU must submit updated official transcripts by mail or email to the Admissions Office no later than July 1 of the year of matriculation in the PA program.
 For your information, CASPA retains the original set of transcripts it receives from applicants.